 As we mentioned, 3DS is also known as 3-domain structure.
 This name refers to the three-domain model the technology uses to provide additional security during the online checkout process.
 These three domains are:

 - Acquirer Domain: The merchant’s bank acquiring the transaction

 - Issuer Domain: The cardholder’s issuing bank used for the transaction

-- Interoperability Domain: The infrastructure provided by whichever card company (MasterCard, Visa, American Express, etc.) to support 3D Secure
+- Interoperability Domain: The infrastructure provided by whichever card company (MasterCard, Visa, American Express, etc.) supports 3DS

-The consumer side of the transaction process with 3D Secure looks like this:
+The consumer side of the transaction process with 3DS looks like this:

 - The cardholder enters their card information into your payment form

-- First, the system will check to make sure that the card details are correct before checking to see if the 3D Secure protocol is active
+- First, the system will check to make sure that the card details are correct before checking to see if the 3DS protocol is active

 - The cardholder is then redirected to a new form where they will be required to verify their identity using a security question or some sort of 2-factor authentication